Sydney to Hobart Campaign

 More Information

 Learn to sail in style on fabulous Sydney Harbour.
 Join a friendly crew on board one of our fast, comfortable 40 foot training yachts and let us show you the ropes.
+The RYA Competent Crew course is a hands-on introduction to sailing for beginners.

 More Information